WikiLeaks: Campaigns to discredit WikiLeaks

-Writing for The Guardian in 2010, Nick Davies said there were low-level attempts to smear WikiLeaks, including online accusations against Assange.
-In 2010, Wikileaks published a US military document containing a plan to "destroy the center of gravity" of Wikileaks by attacking its trustworthiness.
-It suggests the identification and exposure of WikiLeaks' sources to "deter others from using WikiLeaks".
+Writing for The Guardian in 2010, Nick Davies said there was "some evidence of low-level attempts to smear Wikileaks", including false online accusations involving Assange and money.
+In 2010, Wikileaks published a 2008 US military report that said leaks to WikiLeaks "could result in increased threats to DoD personnel, equipment, facilities, or installations".
+The report suggested a plan to identify and expose WikiLeaks' sources to "deter others from using WikiLeaks" and "destroy the center of gravity" of Wikileaks by attacking its trustworthiness.
+According to Clint Hendler writing in the Columbia Journalism Review, many reactions to the document were "overwrought" and "the spin" by WikiLeaks was "a step too far".

-In 2010 the Bank of America employed the services of a collection of information security firms, known as Team Themis, when the bank became concerned about information that WikiLeaks held about it and was planning to release.
+In 2010 the Bank of America employed the services of a collection of information security firms, known as Team Themis, when the bank became concerned about information that WikiLeaks was planning to release about it.
 Team Themis included private intelligence and security firms HBGary Federal, Palantir Technologies and Berico Technologies.
-In 2011 hacktivist group Anonymous released emails it had obtained from HBGary Federal.
-Among other things, the emails revealed that Team Themis had planned to sabotage with cyber attacks and discredit WikiLeaks by exposing its operations.
-The plans were not implemented and, after the emails were published, Palantir CEO Alex Karp issued a public apology for his company's role.
+In 2011 hacktivist group Anonymous released emails from HBGary Federal showing that Team Themis proposed a plan which suggested "[spreading] disinformation" and "disrupting" Glenn Greenwald's support for WikiLeaks.
+Team Themis planned to expose the workings of WikiLeaks using disinformation and cyberattacks.
+The plans were not implemented and, after the emails were published, Palantir CEO Alex Karp issued a public apology to "progressive organizations ... and Greenwald" for his company's role.